-As in previous years, the trustees recognise and acknowledge the risks associated with safeguarding and continue to ensure that we have robust systems, policies and procedures in place that help protect the young people we serve and the organisation.
+The trustees recognise and acknowledge the risks associated with safeguarding and ensure we have robust systems, policies and procedures in place that help protect the young people we serve and consequently our staff and the organisation.
+In 2023/24 we recorded 639 safeguarding concerns - a 120% increase from the previous year - with 90 % of these related to mental health and associated issues.
 All staff undertake annual training & have DBS checks in place which are renewed every 3 years as a minimum.
-We employ several staff who are qualified trainers and able to train internal and external staff.
-All concerns that are raised by staff, young people or other professionals are recorded using dedicated software which provides a real time audit trail of all decisions / interventions made in response to a safeguarding concern.
-Our senior managers provide on-call support for frontline staff working in the evenings ensuring strong support for our staff.
+We employ several staff who are qualified safeguarding trainers and able to train internal and external staff.
+All concerns that are raised by staff, young people or other professionals are recorded using dedicated software which provides a real time audit trail of decisions and interventions made in response to a safeguarding concern.
+Our senior managers provide on-call support for frontline staff working in the evenings ensuring strong support.
 The trustees are confident that our systems are compliant and that our staff are highly skilled and would like to thank all staff for their diligence in ensuring that young people we work with are given the best possible support at the right time.